onecommons/unfurl/docs/processing.rst

 ``absolute path``: [/path]+ A path that is resolved following <jsonpointer> RFC

-The value of the merge key:
+If the value of the merge directive is empty, merge the result using algorithm described below.
 If the directive contains "include" and the value is a string, treat the value as a file path or a URL to a YAML or JSON file.

-Otherwise, if empty, perform the default merge behavior.
-If set to "raw", include the value without any further processing.
+If the value is "raw", include the result without any further processing.

-The resolved value is merged into the directive's dictionary using the following rules:
+The resolved value is merged into the directive's dictionary using the following rules\:

-  If the result of the lookup is not a JSON object or YAML map:
+  If the result of the lookup is not a JSON object or YAML map\:

-    if the map containing the merge key has no other keys, it will replaced by the result, otherwise abort processing with a merge error if the map being replaced appears as an item in a list and the result of the merge is also a list, the list is spliced in place.
+    If the map containing the merge key has no other keys\: it will replaced by the result, otherwise abort processing with a merge error

+    If the map being replaced appears as an item in a list and the result of the merge is also a list\: the list is spliced in place.

     (If you don't want that behavior just wrap the include in another list, e.g "[{+/list1: null}]")

-  otherwise recursively merge the maps:
+    Otherwise, recursively merge the maps\:
-    for each key in the result object: if the key doesn't exist in the target: add the key and value
+      for each key in the result object if the key doesn't exist in the target\: add the key and value
-      if value of the target key is not an object, ignore this
+        if value of the target key is not an object\: ignore this key

-      else:
-        target[key] = merge(target[key], resolved[key])
+        otherwise, merge two values following these rules.

 Restoring merge directives
 ~~~~~~~~~~~~~~~~~~~~~~~~~~